skellis46/slipbox/two women dancing.md

 > Whereas Burt posits the commons of contemporary dance, I employ Michael Hardt and Antonio Negri’s language of the common to distinguish my usage from a default understanding of the commons as a shared resource.[p.5]

 > Even though Happy circulates within a commercial economy, it simultaneously activates (and is amplified by) an internet gift economy, where digital platforms cultivate and capture the circulation of intangible commodities such as the embodied objects of gesture and movement.[p.171]

+- commodities might be intangible, but that is forgetting the real economy going on here.
+It's like watching two fish fight over a piece of bread in a pond that is being poisoned by a landowner for their private good. this isn't quite right.
+It's more that the fish are producing something that is shared around the pond, but how the pond is constructed shapes how they move, and is poisoning them??
+I'm suggesting we must zoom out.
+That, to squeeze too much out of my metaphor, the bread (the gestures) are inconsequently, and how it is made and squabbled over is a level of dialogue too low.

 > In their book Commonwealth, Hardt and Negri note the inadequacy of the commons as both precedent and metaphor for contemporary reinvestments in a cultural commons.
 They write instead of the common, of which they posit two main types: the “natural” common of limited resources, such as land, air, and water, and the “artificial” common “that resides in languages, images, knowledges, affects, codes, habits, and practices” as well as gestures.8 They define the common as “those results of social production that are necessary for social interaction and further production.”9 Ideas, customs, and practices that are collectively generated and make it possible to live together are exemplars of the artificial common.[@bench-2020-perpetual p.5]

 > In approaching dance as common, it is necessary to continuously examine how the common repackages ideologies of freedom and universal access in the project of proliferating and circulating movement, while simultaneously acknowledging how dancing can craft a sense of mutual belonging through the sharing of movements and gestures.[@bench-2020-perpetual p.8]

+- above is getting at HB's ambivalence (or the paradox)

 > I similarly find that digital media, especially the space of the internet, offer contemporary performative commons in which individuals both perform and contest their belonging through practices such as dance.[p.8]

 > Employing the lens of the common allows me to approach the ways dancers corporeally and rhetorically configure dance within digital cultural practices.
 What can dance, movement, and gesture afford—and what conflicts arise—when they are perceived as common or utilized to enact a common?
 How, why, and for whom are assertions of dance as common meaningful in digital contexts?[p.9]

 But what is it that these women are asserting?
 They are being asserted.
 What freedoms are being performed here?
 I worry that Bench does not grapple with how both sides of her _common_ paradox -- belonging and illusions of openness of freedom -- are controlled by Big Tech.
+See HB below -- she hints at this, what might it even mean to 'make' or 'create' something under such conditions?
+Something is being circulated -- and HB deals with this beautifully.

 - she describes the sense of an open commons that has been financialized?
 See Randy Martin in [[Bench - Perpetual Motion#^2630fc]]

 > It is not my intention, then, to posit the common of dance as an antidote to cultural appropriation or capitalist expropriation.
-Instead, I explore the common as a model for understanding how dance circulates through early twenty-first-century digital cultures and what happens when technologically enabled decontextualization allows dancers to bypass the social norms that sustain a movement culture.[@bench-2020-perpetual p.160]
+Instead, I explore the common as a model for understanding how dance circulates through early twenty-first-century digital cultures and what happens when **technologically enabled decontextualization** allows dancers to bypass the social norms that sustain a movement culture.[@bench-2020-perpetual p.160]

+that tech enabled decontextualisation is interesting.
+Implies a distancing.
+Invisbility. or absence.
+Need to look more at in HB book. degrees of invisibility?

 - [[Bench - Perpetual Motion#^3fb97b]]